-Guest conductor Commandy to join Carmel Symphony Orchestra for season opening concert Oct.
-6
+Guest conductor Commanday to join Carmel Symphony Orchestra for season opening concert Oct.
+7

 The concert is titled “Masterworks 1: Modern Classics” and will feature guest artist Gabriela Martinez on piano.
 It will include selections by Beethoven and Mozart plus a commissioned piece by Caroline Ahn, a Carmel resident and Anderson University professor.

-Commandy has performed with orchestras in North America, Europe, the Middle East, and South Asia – among them the Israel Philharmonic, Belgian Radio Orchestra, Vienna Pro Arte Orchestra, Arad Philharmonic, and Singapore NYO.
+Commanday has performed with orchestras in North America, Europe, the Middle East, and South Asia – among them the Israel Philharmonic, Belgian Radio Orchestra, Vienna Pro Arte Orchestra, Arad Philharmonic, and Singapore NYO.
 Guest engagements in the U.S. include the National Symphony, the American Symphony, the Louisville Orchestra, the South Carolina Philharmonic, and the Boca Raton, Eastern Connecticut, Seattle, Atlanta, Flagstaff, Richmond and California Symphonies.

 A graduate of Harvard University, the cellist was a principal at Tanglewood under the direction of Leonard Bernstein, Seikji Ozawa and Aaron Copeland.
 He has held faculty positions at Harvard, Boston University, MIT and is an artist in residence and on the adjunct faculty at Eureka College, where he has established a program of string and instrumental instruction.
 He founded the Eureka College Summer Arts Festival, now in its fourth year, and directs a prestigious chamber music series on campus.

-Note: Correction: The original version of this story incorrectly stated the date of the concert.
-The performance will be Oct.
-7.